ziggy6792/ziggy6792.github.io/content/posts/amplify-lambda-dynamoDB.md

 menu: side # Optional, add page to a menu.
 Options: main, side, footer

 draft: false
 summary: "Amplify offers the ability to add Lambda functions which use other configured resources including AppSync API DynamoDB Tables.
-This article focuses on creating a Lambda function with Amplify CLI that has access to these tables"
+This article focuses on creating a Lambda function with Amplify CLI that has access to these tables."
 ---

 ## Introduction